armanbilge/BIOINF702/assignment3.md

 The total search space for any reasonably-sized protein is immense.
-Proteins are generally modelled on the atomic level, where each atom is represented by three coordinates (either using the Cartesian system or the torsion-angle system), such that a protein consisting of $n$ atoms has $n-1$ degrees of freedom [@XZ12].
+Proteins are generally modelled on the atomic level, where each atom is represented by three coordinates (either using the Cartesian system or the torsion-angle system), such that a protein consisting of $n$ atoms has
+$3\left(n-1\right)$ degrees of freedom [@XZ12].
 The beta subunit of haemoglobin consists of nearly 5000 atoms for some 15000 degrees of freedom [@Kav+98].

-It comes as no surprise that template-based methods have been successful given their ability to aggressively reduce the search space.
+It comes as no surprise that template-based methods have been successful given their ability to aggressively reduce the search space by applying the concept that a small change in sequence should cause only a small change in structure [@Fis09].
+The first steps for these methods involve searching through the PDB for homologous structures and deciding which parts of these to use, if any [@Fis09].

 # Concluding Remarks